Johnny Hotbody: Eastern Championship Wrestling (1992–1993)

-Late career (1993-2001)
+Late career (1993–2001, 2006)

 Hotbody later competed for the NWA New Jersey, where he was awarded the New Jersey version of the NWA World Light Heavyweight Championship on September 25, 1998.
 He lost it to Rik Ratchett that same day.
 After successful tours in several Philadelphia-area independent promotions, Hotbody retired from active competition in 2001.

+He returned to wrestling for one night on June 23, 2006, at Pro Wrestling Unplugged teaming with Gary Wolfe in a tag team match.